jaimerodas/elixirschool/_posts/2019-09-26-2019-building-admissions.md

 >
 > 1. An official in a college or university who is responsible for keeping student records.

-Given the flow above we deteremined the best way to achieve this would be to check a list of repositories in our organization (with support for multiple organizations) for contributors who matched our user's GitHub nickname.
+Given the flow above we determined the best way to achieve this would be to check a list of repositories in our organization (with support for multiple organizations) for contributors who matched our user's GitHub nickname.
 To this end we knew we'd need to store the organization's name and its repositories.
 For this we opted to use a map where an organization name's is the key and the value is a list of repositories.
 To avoid any type casting we elected to store everything as strings, the end result of which was added to our `config.exs`:

 ```elixir
 config :admissions, repositories: %{